yetanothernguyen/Android-Developer-Nanodegree/PopularMovies/README.md

 # Popular Movies app
-This app shows a list of most popular or highest rated movie from www.themoviedb.org
+An Android app that shows a list of most popular or highest rated movie from www.themoviedb.org

-A valid API key is required and set in ~/.gradle/gradle.properties:
+A valid API key is required.
+Add the key to ~/.gradle/gradle.properties file:
 ```
 MOVIEDB_API_KEY=<API key>
 ```